AZ-Bitcoin-Network/bitdevsphx/content/events/2023-09-05-bitcoin-socratic-seminar-21.md

 ### 🚋 Public Transit

-You can take the <a href="https://www.itsmarta.com/Atlanta-Street-Car-Info.aspx" data-no-summary>Atlanta Streetcar</a> from Centennial Olympic Park to Hurt Park.
+You can take the <a href="https://www.itsmarta.com/phoenix-Street-Car-Info.aspx" data-no-summary>Phoenix Streetcar</a> from Centennial Olympic Park to Hurt Park.

 ### 🚶‍♀️ Walking